 We listed the easiest ways to sell gift cards.
 Comb through these options and see which one works for you.

 9. Consult Nextdoor for a Second Opinion

-Nextdoor is not a place we’d normally advise you to look at, but when it comes to selling your goods online and making sure you get the most bang for your buck, it is the place to go.
+Nextdoor is not a place at which we’d normally advise you to look, but when it comes to selling your goods online and making sure you get the most bang for your buck, it is the place to go.
 Suspect that you’re paying too much for something or not getting paid enough for an item you’re trying to sell?
 Poll your neighbors on Nextdoor.

 By asking for some Nextdoor reviews, you just might end up saving money!